 Diarrhea...
 A Sign of Something More?

 It is important for cat owners to recognize that while pumpkin is an effective and safe way to ease their cat's diarrhea, it is not a "cure," especially if there is a more serious issue involved.
-Additionally, if diarrhea persists after pumpkin is added, a vet appointment will likely be necessary.
+Additionally, if diarrhea persists after pumpkin is added, a vet appointment will be necessary.
 Diarrhea can quickly lead to rapid weight loss and dehydration.
-It is imperative that pet owners act quickly in ensuring that cat diarrhea doesn't lead to additional problems.
-Furthermore, diarrhea can be a telltale sign of issues such as intestinal parasites, a bacterial virus, or even certain gastrointestinal cancers.
+It is imperative that pet owners act quickly to ensure that diarrhea doesn't lead to additional problems.
+Furthermore, diarrhea can be a symptom of other conditions such as intestinal parasites, bacterial or viral infections, or even certain gastrointestinal cancers.
 Getting to the root of what is causing your cat to experience diarrhea and irregular bowel movements is paramount.

 Upset Stomach?
 Try Canned Pumpkin

-Comparative to diarrhea, an upset stomach is what veterinarians consider to be a "non-specific symptom."
-In other words, gastrointestinal upset is a symptom of a slew of conditions, ranging from mild to severe.
+Similar to diarrhea, an upset stomach is what veterinarians consider to be a "non-specific symptom."
+In other words, gastrointestinal upset is a symptom of countless other conditions, ranging from mild to severe.
 Further testing will likely be necessary to make sure that there is not a more serious issue that needs to be addressed.

 Weight Loss & Weight Management